 Extensions can be great protective styles to utilize any time of year.
-Whether you decided to wear long tresses or a curly mane this summer, your weave is an investment.
+Whether you decide to wear long tresses or a curly mane, your weave is an investment.

-If you follow these instructions, your natural hair will grow healthy and strong and your hair extensions will look fabulous.
+Follow these instructions, and help your natural hair will grow healthy and strong and your hair extensions look more fabulous than ever.

 1. Purchase Quality Hair Extensions To Make Your Weave Last Longer

 It’s a frustrating fact: the best hair extensions can be more expensive than the hair application itself!
-But, it is a part of the investment.
+But its all part of the investment.

-If you purchase high quality hair extensions, you can use the hair extensions for several installations.
-Consult with your hairstylist about where to purchase high quality hair extensions.
+If you purchase high quality hair extensions, you can use them for several installations.
+If you’ve made the choice to purchase some, but don’t know where to look, just consult with your hairstylist!
+They’ll have some great ideas about where to purchase high quality hair extensions that work perfectly for your hair goals.

 2. To Make Your Weave Last Longer, Consider Wearing A Net

-A net is a mesh protective covering, designed to protect your hair and help your stylist not sow into your braids.
-Ask your hairstylist about using a net.
+A net is a mesh protective covering, designed to protect your hair and help your stylist not sew into your braids.
 Different stylists have different opinions about using a net.
-We’ve outlined some below:
+Here’s a list of some Pros and Cons to help you decide whether you should be using a net too.

 Pros To Wearing A Net:

-- A net will help your weave last longer because it helps keep your braids in place.
+- Your weave will last longer because a net helps keep your braids in place.

 - A net protects your natural hair from the weave itself, as your hairstylist doesn’t have to always sew into the braids.

-- A net allows broken areas to grow because they will be totally covered.
+- Broken areas are able to grow because they will be totally covered by the net

 - A net allows the stylist to add more extensions to places where she did not braid, resulting in a fuller looking weave.